jaythomas/hacker-news-react-search/README.md

 ## Additional commands

-If I missed any commands, you can get a printout of them by running:
+If I missed any commands above, you can get a printout of them by running:

 `yarn run`

-Or simply running `cat package.json` and checking out the defined scripts.
+Or by simply running `cat package.json` and checking out the defined "scripts".